poseidon-framework/poseidon-framework.github.io/trident.md

 Do not forget to wrap the forgeString in quotes.

-You can either use `-f` or `--forgeFile`.
-In the file each line is treated as a separate forgeString, empty lines are ignored and `#` starts comments.
+You can either use `-f`/`--forgeString` or `--forgeFile`.
+In the file each line is treated as a separate forgeString, empty lines are ignored and `#`s start comments.
 So this is a valid forgeFile:

 ```
 # Packages